 The statement of compliance on page 15 and accounting policies on pages 15 to 19 form an integral part of the notes to these Financial Statements.

 17 Approval of financial statements

-The directors approved the financial statements on -- -- --
+The Directors approved the financial statements on 7th que.
+2023